ruivapps/htmloutputparallel/README.md

 ```

 ##Todo
-once I learnd how, I will try to put it on pip. so installation would be easier
+once I figure out how, I will try to put it on pip. so installation would be easier

+##Bugs
+if you find any, please let me know. create pull request even better